Cisco Network Academy

 the Cisco Network Academy as part of the CIS

-System and Network Administration option.
+System and Network Administration program.
 Augmenting the System and Network Administration

-option with the Cisco Network Academy curriculum will prepare students
+program with the Cisco Network Academy curriculum prepares students

 for the de facto industry standard - Cisco Network Certifications.

 The Cisco Network Academy is a partnership between Cisco Systems

 and Education Institutions created to teach students how to design,

 build and maintain computer networks.
 The Cisco Network Academy

 is a comprehensive learning program comprised of cutting edge content